 February 2018 Well it is becoming obvious to me now that the statement “when you grieve one you grieve all” is very real.
 Also, humbling comes with allowing yourself to grieve and learning how just as we learn how to walk, talk and so on.
 I believe those who do not learn to process grief are holding emotions in their body that will cause dis-ease.
 I had not practiced the grieving process till 2011, I had done nothing to process as many and just put it aside not knowing what to do with the emotions.
 At 62 I had acquired several to process, that is when I began my study with professionals coaching me then and still today.
 They say everyone is different but they are learning that some of the processes may be shared, like the second year seems to be pretty common in traumatic losses as it seems you do not even morn your loss one until you have come to your best of terms of acceptance with the tragic part associated with your loss or event in some cases.
 I took a break from my professional guides except for a few acupuncture appointments from mid-October until I found myself bulling myself with my own self-talk.
 So this February I returned to my Life coach, who helps me stay kind and patience to myself, my acupuncturists keep moving toxins from the process clearing my organs and nurture my pituitary gland-amazing what it does.
 Then I recently added a spirit guild I will master this process.
 So tell, what is your experience?

 February 2018 Well Thanksgiving had some wild humor and great presence.
 After we all took our seats there was an empty chair next to me.
 I set the table -thought I had it right-seems I did.
-The family said it was for Ted and Charlie as is was between us.
-Then came Christmas, New Years, another year with him and them not here.
+The family said it was for Ted and Charlie as is was between us, Karen and I. Then came Christmas, New Years, another year with him and them not here.
 The whole month of January was spent knowing Feb 2nd was on its way-the day you left.
 I learned year two can be the hardest-not uncommon-gave some relief to my sanity.
 Back in Counseling.
 So grateful for my “Life Coach” which is what she has been.
 She is a knowledgeable friend who is safe and paid to not gossip.
 Since I have lost the three cossets friends I am grateful to her.
 I am fascinated by the mind and our bodies-how they function in trying to survive..
 My “life Coach” is a tutor for me-we to share wonderful conversations.
 You know she went back and received her degree in neo-science fun stuff sure brings the mystic powers around to good science.
 People who say they do not need to have professional help -I feel for, in my mind, I feel as if they are missing out on so much.
 I understand that is for me and not all others.

 January 2018 When you have a great loss, your mind goes away a bit, I believe to help handle the pain.
 Forgetfulness happens often.
 The other evening I could only find one of the only two water glasses I use, I chose to giggle at myself and know it would turn up someplace.
 Later on, I was trading lamps by my table at the end of the couch for better light to read by (yes I am going to try reading again) as I bent down to plug it in low and behold there was my water glass on the floor.
 Seems it was knocked off my table, but not broken again I had to giggle about how it showed up.
 Humor is important when embracing the love and the loss.
 I live alone now and I find I am the funniest person in my life now- some days-always grateful to my husband who showed me the importance of humor in your life for yourself and those around you.
 Be kind to yourself, others around you will gain from it.
 Please make comments or share your experiences so others may not feel so alone.